NCATS-Tangerine/ros/README.md

 ### Variables

 Variables passed to the workflow at the command line or via the API can be resolved dynamically.
 In this example, $disease_name refers to an argument provided by the execution context to this workflow.
 The provided value will be substituted at runtime.

-The name `disease_identifiers` is the job's name.
-When it completes, the knowledg graph standard graph it produces will be saved as the value of the job's name.
-The graph is also written to the shared graph.
+In the example below, `disease_identifiers` is the job's name.
+It produces a graph.
+The JSON object representing that graph will be stored as the value of the job's name.
+The graph is also written to the shared graph database.
+Subsequent jobs can interact with either representation.

 The `code` tag tells the engine which block of functionality to execute.